Lynchburg, Virginia: Founding and early growth

 First settled by Anglo-Americans in 1757, Lynchburg was named for its founder, John Lynch.
 When about 17 years old, Lynch started a ferry service at a ford across the James River to carry traffic to and from New London, where his parents had settled.
 The "City of Seven Hills" quickly developed along the hills surrounding Lynch's Ferry.

-In 1786, Virginia's General Assembly recognized Lynchburg, the settlement by Lynch's Ferry on the James River.
+In October 1786, Virginia's General Assembly recognized Lynchburg, the settlement by Lynch's Ferry on the James River.
 The James River Company had been incorporated the previous year (and President George Washington was given stock, which he donated to charity) in order to "improve" the river down to Richmond, which was growing and was named as the new Commonwealth's capital.
 Shallow-draft James River bateau provided a relatively easy means of transportation through Lynchburg down to Richmond and eventually to the Atlantic Ocean.
 Rocks, downed trees, and flood debris were constant hazards, so their removal became expensive ongoing maintenance.
 Lynchburg became a tobacco trading, then commercial, and much later an industrial center.

 Eventually the state built a canal and towpath along the river to make transportation by the waterway easier, and especially to provide a water route around the falls at Richmond, which prevented through navigation by boat.
 By 1812, U.S. Chief Justice John Marshall, who lived in Richmond, reported on the navigation difficulties and construction problems on the canal and towpath.

-The General Assembly recognized the settlement's growth by incorporating Lynchburg as a town in 1805; it was not incorporated as a city until 1852.
+The General Assembly recognized the settlement's growth by incorporating Lynchburg as a town on January 10, 1805; it was not incorporated as a city until 1852.
 In between, Lynch built Lynchburg's first bridge across the James River, a toll structure that replaced his ferry in 1812.
 A toll turnpike to Salem, Virginia was begun in 1817.
-Lynch died in 1820 and was buried beside his mother in the graveyard of the South River Friends Meetinghouse.
-Quakers later abandoned the town because of their opposition to slaveholding.
-Presbyterians took over the meetinghouse and adapted it as a church.
-It is now preserved as a historic site.
+Lynch died in 1820 and was buried in the burial ground of the South River Friends Meetinghouse.
+By the time of Lynch's death, many Quakers in the area had begun to abandon the town because of their moral opposition to slavery, which the cities economy had begun to rely upon.
+Lynch himself would free all of his slaves in his lifetime, including the slave who was suspected of killing his son.
+Presbyterians would took over the grounds of the meetinghouse in 1899, and would adapt it into their own church, later building a new church adjacent to the site.
+They would later restore the Quaker meetinghouse to the buildings historical appearance.
+The meeting house and burial ground are now preserved as a historic site.

 To avoid the many visitors at Monticello, Thomas Jefferson in 1806 developed a plantation and house near Lynchburg, called Poplar Forest.
 He often visited the town, noting, "Nothing would give me greater pleasure than to be useful to the town of Lynchburg.
 I consider it as the most interesting spot in the state."
 In 1810, Jefferson wrote, "Lynchburg is perhaps the most rising place in the U.S....
 It ranks now next to Richmond in importance...."